MR-OOD/Anomaly-Detection/README.md

   --overlay-alpha 0.6
 ```

 This CLI handles the visualisation (comparison panels and overlays) without modifying the anomaly maps or prediction masks.
+PNG, NumPy, and NIfTI inputs are detected automatically for both the anomaly maps and the source images.

 ## Exporting Prediction Masks